 When carrying out intercompany transactions, global organizations sometimes have to deal with conflicting systems.
-They might be using one system, while a subsidiary is using something completely different, or even just an earlier version of Oracle.
+The parent organization might be using one system while a subsidiary is using something completely different—or even just an earlier version of Oracle.
 Passing journals between the two can be time consuming and complicated.

-New or custom screens to suit a business’ preference.
+New or custom screens to suit a business’s preference.

 Creation of new reports and/or workflows.